 60 km: R250 PPA Member and R350 Non PPA Member

-*E Bikes are welcome: a bicycle that can be powered by electricity as well as propelled by pedals.
+*E Bikes are welcome on all distances: a bicycle that can be powered by electricity as well as propelled by pedals.

 Should a rider wish to compete in the MTB Challenge by using an E-Bike, such rider must select the E-Bike category when completing the online entry for the MTB Challenge.
 If the rider failed to register in the E-Bike category, he/she will not be allowed to compete in the MTB Challenge.